Mofeeakin/Mofeeakin/README.md

 # I’m Mofe Akinola

-### Analyst & Energy Economist | Data Analytics • AI Automation • Financial Intelligence
+### AI Engineer & Energy Economist

-Welcome!
 I'm a forward-thinking analyst passionate about the intersection of **data, automation, and intelligent systems**.
 With experience across **finance, energy economics, market intelligence**, and **project controls**, I leverage tools like Python, Power BI, SQL, and emerging AI technologies to drive insights and innovation.

 ---
 ## Technical Skills